nairhita/hospitality-reengagement-based-on-LTV/README.md

-# hospitality-reengagement-based-on-LTV

-# AI-Driven Hospitality Retention using CLTV
+# AI-Driven Hospitality Retention (reengagement) using CLTV

 An enterprise-grade customer lifecycle retention pipeline designed for the hospitality sector.
 This project combines statistical lifetime value modeling (RFM analytics) with Generative AI orchestration to rescue high-value churn risks natively using historical behavior data.